-Lawyer and entrepreneur Juanita Powell Baranco, an LSU graduate who earned her J.D. from LSU Law in 1977, will be inducted by Georgia Gov. Brian Kemp and the Georgia Historical Society as a Georgia Trustee on Saturday, June 5.
+Lawyer and entrepreneur Juanita Powell Baranco, an LSU graduate who earned her J.D. from LSU Law in 1977, was inducted by Georgia Gov. Brian Kemp and the Georgia Historical Society as a Georgia Trustee on Saturday, June 5.

-Being inducted as a Georgia Trustee is the highest honor conferred by the State of Georgia, and Baranco will receive it during the first-ever televised broadcast of the Georgia Trustees Gala at 7 p.m.
-(CST).
-The gala will also be livestreamed on the Georgia Historical Society YouTube channel.
+Being inducted as a Georgia Trustee is the highest honor conferred by the State of Georgia, and Baranco received it during the first-ever televised broadcast of the Georgia Trustees Gala, which was livestreamed on the Georgia Historical Society YouTube channel.

 Baranco, who grew up in Shreveport, is executive vice president and chief operating officer of Baranco Automotive Group in Atlanta.
 She founded the company with her husband, Gregory Baranco, in 1978.
 It was one of the first African American-owned car dealerships in the metropolitan Atlanta area, and the couple also owns several other car dealerships in Georgia and Louisiana.
 Along with her career in business, Baranco has also had a successful law career, including having served as assistant attorney general for the State of Georgia.